sonnts996/owlet-router/README_old.md

   NamedFunctionRoute, no route is added; instead, the defined function is invoked, and its result will be returned.

-  Similar to the RouteGuard, it also functions exclusively with the OwletNavigator.
+  Similar to the RouteGuardBuilder, it also functions exclusively with the OwletNavigator.

   ```dart
   final action = NamedFunctionRouteBuilder(